kevlawton/kevlawton/README.md

 ### Hi there 👋

 I enjoy Startups and intrapreneurial Enterprise teams.
-Curently wearing many hats to help my team launch quickly and efficiently.
+Currently wearing many hats to help my team launch quickly and efficiently.

 ### What have I worked with?
 <p>